Ajay Daby

 Ajay Chattradhari Daby (अजय छट्रधारी द॓बी) is a barrister and the former Speaker of the Legislative Assembly of Mauritius from 1983 to 1990.
 He did his secondary schooling at the Royal College of Curepipe.
 Called to the Bar of England and Wales in 1978, Ajay Daby studied in the United Kingdom and is a member of The Honourable Society of Gray's Inn, London.
 He is married to Geeta Prayag, a laureate of the Queen Elizabeth College and doctor from the Sheffield University.

 Daby started his legal career as a private legal practitioner before joining the State Law Office as State Prosecutor, but only for a very brief period.
 He soon resigned from his post in the Judiciary to join politics.
 Elected MP of the PSM in 1982 in Flacq-Bon Acceuil, Constituency No 9 at the age of 26, he became the youngest MP in the country.
 He was further elected as Deputy Speaker of the Parliament of Mauritius.
 In 1983, he was one of the founder members of the Militant Socialist Movement (MSM).
-He was in the same year, re-elected MP of Flacq-Bon Acceuil under the banner of the newly created MSM and went on to become the youngest Speaker of the Commonwealth and Association des Parlementaires de Langue Francaise (AIPLF).
+He was in the same year, re-elected MP of Flacq-Bon Acceuil under the banner of the newly created MSM and went on to become the youngest Speaker of the Commonwealth and Association des Parlementaires de Langue Francaise (AIPLF) at the age of 28.
 He was re-elected in Constituency No 11 (Rose-Belle/Vieux Grand Port) and was called upon to take the post of Speaker of the Legislative Assembly yet again.